Content: The content must focus on Australia’s wartime experiences.

 Other Special Requirements: You will be required to show evidence of using resources from the Anzac Portal at anzacportal.dva.gov.au.

-Students research Australia’s wartime history and gain an understanding of the service and sacrifice of the men and women who served Australia in wars, conflicts and peacekeeping operations
+DVA is proud to sponsor this special category in which students research Australia’s wartime history and gain an understanding of the service and sacrifice of those who have served our nation in wars, conflicts and peace operations.

 The above is by no means an exhaustive list.
 Be creative!

 Entries must be historically accurate and respectful of the contribution of Australian veterans.

 Department of Veterans’ Affairs: https://www.dva.gov.au/commemorations-memorials-and-war-graves/military-history-and-publications

 The Department of Veterans’ Affairs (DVA) supports those who serve or have served in defence of our nation and commemorates their service.

 DVA provides a range of programs to support the health and wellbeing of Australia’s veterans, current serving men and women, war widows and widowers, dependants and eligible members of the Australian Federal Police.